Painting over rusted steel: refinishing a dental office storefront on Davenport

-A new practice on Davenport chose planters with a rusted steel finish, then decided against it once they were in.
-How you paint over rusted steel so it actually lasts, and refinish a storefront in a single weekend.
+A new practice on Davenport bought planters with a rusted steel finish, then decided against it after installation.
+How we prep and paint rusted steel so the coating lasts, and how we refinished the storefront in a single weekend.

-A new practice announces itself before it ever sees a patient.
-At 276 Davenport Road, the first thing the street meets is a wall of glass, a wood-lined soffit, and a low run of steel planters at the entrance.
-Ashraf Dentistry bought those planters with a rusted, weathered-steel finish, chosen as a design feature on the page.
-Installed, against the pale stone and the warm wood soffit, the rust read wrong to them.
-They wanted it gone.
+Ashraf Dentistry's new storefront at 276 Davenport Road has a wall of glass, a wood-lined soffit, and a low run of steel planters at the entrance.
+The planters came from the supplier with a rusted, weathered-steel finish — a deliberate design choice on paper.
+Once they were installed against the pale stone and the warm wood soffit, the client decided the rust didn't work, and asked us to refinish them before opening day.

 Ashraf Dentistry, 276 Davenport Road.
 The planters as they arrived, in their store-bought rusted finish.